fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 This has been developed using TaskManagerIO.
 Not yet tested.

-This also has separate TRASMIT and receive versions depending on #define TRANSMIT.
+This also has separate TRANSMIT and receive versions depending on #define TRANSMIT.

 ## RS485AutoDataWriter